emkael/jfrteamy-ausbutler/README.en.md

 All calculations are independent from the way raw butler is calculated for all the pairs.

 Finally, the `segments_in_table_limit` parameters defines how many latest segments are presented in detail in the summary table for the normalized butler (`PREFIXnormbutler.html`).
 All the previous segments are included in the table header, in compliance with JFR Teamy convention.

+It's also possible to set an output path different from tournament HTML path.
+Parameter `output_path` does that.

 ---